jiegec/fatbinary/README.md

 # fatbinary

 Rust library to manipulate CUDA fatbinary format.
-Also provides utility to mimic the behavior of `fatbinary` provided by CUDA.
+Also provides utility to mimic the (partial) behavior of `fatbinary` and `cuobjdump` provided by CUDA.

 ## Acknowledgements